charlesreid1-docker/d-mediawiki/README.md

 ## Summary

-This directory contains a Dockerfile that adds a slight tweak to the official MediaWiki docker container.
+This directory contains a Dockerfile that modifies the official MediaWiki docker container.
 Before launching the container, it specifies `/var/www/html` as a mounted volume, and it copies `LocalSettings.php`, the MediaWiki config file, from this repo into the container.